-The second session of the trial of security officials accused of torturing teacher Ahmed El Kheir to death in Kassala was held amid tight security measures in Omdurman on Wednesday.
+The second session of the trial of security officials accused of torturing teacher Ahmed El Kheir to death in Kassala in early February, was held amid tight security measures in Omdurman on Wednesday.
 Roads leading to the court were closed, preventing hundreds of people, including lawyers, from accessing the court buildings.

 It is alleged that teacher El Kheir was killed, reportedly under torture, by members of the security apparatus in Khashm El Girba after his arrest in January.
 His death on February 2 led to massive demonstrations.

 Police fired a barrage of tear gas and bullets at one group of demonstrators that did arrive at the Central Omdurman Court.
 Witnesses said the police were unable to break-up the demonstration.